Charles Cutler: Later life

-Sir Charles Cutler retired to his home at Orange.
+Cutler retired to his home at Orange.
 He became a member of the Former Members of New South Wales Parliament Association.
 From 1976 to 1978, he was a director of the Sun Alliance Insurance Group.
-From 1978 to 1988, he was the Chairman of that organisation.
+From 1978 to 1988, he was the chairman of that organisation.

-Sir Charles, who had been suffering from cancer, died at the age of 88 on 23 September 2006 in hospital in Orange.
+Cutler, who had been suffering from cancer, died at the age of 88 on 23 September 2006 in hospital in Orange.

 New South Wales National Party Leader Andrew Stoner said that Sir Charles Cutler's commitment to building stronger rural communities was legendary.

 "He was responsible for creating a separate Department of Decentralisation and Development and helping strengthen country communities through the establishment of a Country Industries Assistance Fund."

 Former Nationals Leader and Deputy Prime Minister Tim Fischer, who served under Sir Charles Cutler, says his contribution to education and infrastructure in rural areas was underestimated.

 "He made a giant contribution to the educational resources of the state of New South Wales," Mr Fischer said.